mehulagg/gitlab/doc/security/two_factor_authentication.md

 - Enforce on next login.
 - Suggest on next login, but allow a grace period before enforcing.

-After the configured grace period has elapsed, users will be able to sign in but won't be able to leave the 2FA configuration area at `/profile/two_factor_auth`.
+After the configured grace period has elapsed, users can sign in but won't be able to leave the 2FA configuration area at `/profile/two_factor_auth`.

 To enable 2FA for all users: